 I’m not a huge fragrance person myself.
 My signature scent is dry shampoo, and my comically massive concrete Le Labo candle sits snug in its wooden crate, under a plant.
 Most of the time I opt to smell nothing.
 But fragrance has come into play more often in my own travel experiences than I initially realized.
 A fresh citrus scent misted onto my bath towels stands out vividly from a recent trip to the Maldives.
 And a whiff of the Coqui Coqui perfume I purchased during my honeymoon in Mexico’s Yucatan peninsula has become inseparable from my memories of beaches and jungles.

-Now, I can get behind a (good) gimmick, and the romance of traveling specifically to acquire Diptyque or Le Labo’s legendary lines of location-inspired fragrances that you can only purchase in each related city, is one I wish I had the time and money for.
+Now, I can get behind a (good) gimmick, and the romance of traveling specifically to acquire Diptyque or Le Labo’s legendary lines of location-inspired fragrances that you can only purchase in each related city is one I wish I had the time and money for.
 But lucky for those of us with 9-5 schedules, a sensory vacation doesn’t have to include shelling out for airfare.
-Scroll on for our favorite travel-inspired scents and fragrances.

 Tour company Trafalgar has been bringing vacationers to France for almost 70 years.
 But now, guests on the Paris itinerary can bottle their romantic memories of French bakeries and bouquets thanks to the company’s new partnership with iconic perfume house Fragonard.
 The two have created La Belle Vie—a perfume with notes of jasmine, rose and freshly baked bread, which is available to Trafalgar guests in Grasse, Paris, or Eze.
 Guests on Trafalgar’s “Paris Explorer” trip can also go behind the scenes at Fragonard’s headquarters to mix their own version of the La Belle Vie scent using three elements from the original.
 Yes, you will have to travel for this one.